Wednesday, November 27, 2024

-Flying Island, USA
+Flying Island, USA-Connecticut

-Flying Island - Another Kind of Space.
-1976 Vanguard.
+Another Kind of Space.
+1976 Vanguard

 Like the Morgen that we posted not long ago, Flying Island has to be considered one of the more recognizable names in the list.
 US distribution was thorough, and it's the kind of album that I think many people consider obscure (which it is in the whole scheme of things), but is still widely known by fans of 70's underground rock.